wfp/designsystem/src/components/Table/README.md

-We recommend [React-Table](https://react-table.js.org/) for Tables.
+We recommend [React-Table](https://react-table.js.org/) for tables.
+If you need Excel like features like cell editing row selection and copy/paste we recommend [ag-grid](https://www.ag-grid.com/).

 ### Pagination